To choose an appropriate shed roofing system there are three important factors to consider:

 Before making your final decision check the quoted cost and lifespan for the system that you select.

-Also remember that the visual appearance of the shed is an important factor to a building that will be a major part of your garden for years to come.
+Also remember that the visual appearance of the shed is an important factor.
+Your shed will be a major part of your garden for years to come and it should be pleasing to the eye.

 A shed with an ugly roof will detract from your visual enjoyment of the structure.
 A shed roof can be an item of beauty.
 If you carefully select your roof materials.
 You can make a waterproof, economic roof that is also beautiful.